 Cusco, Peru is the Incan capital city nestled in the Andes mountain range at a breathtaking altitude of 3400m (11,100ft).
 For many visitors, it is the starting point for a multi-day trek to Machu Picchu.
 A place to acclimatize to the altitude while exploring nearby Incan ruins and eating delicious food.
-This Cusco itinerary is for those who want to get a taste of everything without feeling rushed.
+This Cusco itinerary is for the solo female traveler who wants to get a taste of everything without feeling rushed.

-Instead of laying this itinerary out in terms of you should do this on day one, this on day 2 I’m going to give you my favorite things I did during my time there.
+Instead of laying this itinerary out in terms of you should do this on day one, this on day two I’m going to give you my favorite things I did during my time there.
 I will show you where to eat, what to see, and how that tourist ticket works!
-That way you can make your time in Cusco your own.
+That way you can adapt this Cusco itinerary to fit your own needs.
 Each day you can decide what you want to do and see based on how you’re feeling.
 It’s your trip… you do you!

 This post contains affiliate links which means if you decide to make a purchase I’ll earn a small commission at no additional cost to you.